LukasGaedicke/Challenge-AnEmployee/README.md

 ```

 ### Front-End
-Vá até a pasta raiz do projeto e execute:
+Vá até a pasta raiz do projeto (~aplicationfrontend) e execute:
 ```
  npm run build
 ```